FrogSong69/linked-blog-starter-md/publish/HTB boxes/Dog.md

 ## Dump Git Repo

 Dump the `.git` directory using `gitdumper.sh`:
+note: you need to let this run for a while
 ```
 gitdumper.sh http://dog.htb/.git/ dog-git
 cd dog-git
 ```

+then use the extractor

+then find user
 ```
 grep -R "@dog.htb" *
 Desktop/shared vault/kali-vault/publish/HTB boxes/Dog.md:root <dog@dog.htb>